Insight by: Norman McCord, Senior Manager

 DCAA instructs its auditors to have a contractor representative accompany them on a floor check.
 We recommend that this person is a subject matter expert (SME) for the department in which the employee works.
 The auditor will likely not allow the SME to engage in the conversation between the auditor and employee.
 However, a later conversation between the auditor and the SME may clarify items which may have been initially misunderstood.

 It is important to educate employees on the basics of timekeeping, DCAA timekeeping requirements, and what to expect during a floor check.
+The policies and procedures of clocking in are critically important for employees to remember.
+The consequences can be fines or jail time if they’re not careful!

 - What is the primary purpose of a DCAA floor check?